MecAtlantiss/StormforgeThreatMeter/README.md

 `/stm` This will give you a list of the available commands.
 `/stm lock` This will toggle between locking and unlocking the meter's frame.
 `/stm warnThreshold` This allows you to change the threat threshold at which a warning sound is played.
 You could, for example, type `/stm warnThreshold 90` to change the threshold to 90%.
 Players in melee range will pull aggro when they're at 110% of the current aggro target's threat and players out of melee range will pull at 130% threat.
 By default, the addon is set to play a sound when you exceed 115% threat.
 The sound will not play if you're on a character specialized to be a tank.
 You can also type `/stm warnThreshold 0` to disable the sound from ever playing.
-`/stm showClassIcons` This will toggle between showing or hiding class icons next to the threat bars.
+`/stm toggleClassIcons` This will toggle between showing or hiding class icons next to the threat bars.

 #### What the threat bar colors mean
 ---